whosonfirst/go-whosonfirst-iplookup/README.md

 Usage of ./bin/wof-iplookup:
   -db string
-      The path to your IP lookup database file -loglevel string
+      The path to your IP lookup database file
+  -json
+	Dump the raw query response as JSON
+  -loglevel string
     	     (default "warning")
   -raw
-	Dump the raw query response as JSON
+	Return the raw data
   -source string
     	  The source of the IP lookups (default "maxmind")
 ```